influxdata/influxdb-client-js/influxdb-client-apis.getdashboardsidrequest.include.md

 ## GetDashboardsIDRequest.include property

-Includes the cell view properties in the response if set to `properties`
+If `properties`<!-- -->, includes the cell view properties in the response.

 <b>Signature:</b>